When we think back on our life, we recall defining moments. Our first kiss. Graduating from college. Walking down the aisle after being married.

 Something to ponder while you read: creating special moments is important, but if everything is special, nothing is.
 Carefully consider the most impactful areas where you can apply these principles as you read the book.

-This book is well worth your money and time.
+This business book (applicable to life too) is well worth your money and time.
 It’s an investment, not an expense.

 You can find links for the print and audio books below.The Power of Moments Print Book The Power of Moments Audiobook